 Marton Mere, Blackpool

-Marton Mere Local Nature Reserve, home to hundreds of species of wildlife, is nationally recognised as a Site of Special Scientific Interest, not bad considering it was once a part of the town’s rubbish tip!
-From dragonflies to orchids, visitor can enjoy the site via a series of designated footpaths and bird hides and in the winter you might just catch a glimpse of a long-eared owl!
+Marton Mere Local Nature Reserve is home to hundreds of species of wildlife.
+It is nationally recognised as a Site of Special Scientific Interest, not bad considering it was once a part of the town’s rubbish tip!
+From dragonflies to orchids, visitors can enjoy the site via a series of designated footpaths and bird hides.
+In the winter you might just catch a glimpse of a long-eared owl!

 Old Holly Farm, Garstang